TubercularOx/darkhaunter/Geekery/nale.md

 However, the lemure is a poor fit for any model where the Fountain only enhances pre-existing powers, because lemures have none.

 ### Spinagon (Spined Devil)
 The spinagon’s primary advantage over the lemure is that its existence is explicitly acknowledged in the comic.
-It appears as the small devil immediately after the human figure in the *Descent of Devils* chart, and this identification is confirmed by AMFES Autumn.
+It appears as the small devil immediately after the human figure in the *Descent of Devil* chart, and this identification is confirmed by AMFES Autumn.

 Like the lemure, it remains possible to argue that Nale retained his original appearance because his soul was not rendered down.
 Unlike the lemure, the spinagon actually has abilities: fire damage on melee attacks, ranged spine attacks, a low chance to summon other spinagons, spell resistance, and the spell-like abilities *disguise self*, *produce flame*, and *stinking cloud*.